open-telemetry/opentelemetry-js/semantic-conventions-genai/README.md

 ## Import Structure

-This package has 2 separate entry-points, matching [`@opentelemetry/semantic-conventions`][semconv-pkg]:
+This package has two entry points:

-- The main entry-point, `@opentelemetry/semantic-conventions-genai`, includes only stable semantic conventions.
-  This entry-point follows semantic versioning 2.0: it will not include breaking changes except with a change in the major version number.
+- `@opentelemetry/semantic-conventions-genai` exports stable conventions.
+This entry point follows semantic versioning.
+A breaking change requires a major version change.
-- The "incubating" entry-point, `@opentelemetry/semantic-conventions-genai/incubating`, contains unstable semantic conventions (sometimes called "experimental") and, for convenience, a re-export of the stable semantic conventions.
-  This entry-point is _NOT_ subject to the restrictions of semantic versioning and _MAY_ contain breaking changes in minor releases.
-See below for suggested usage of this entry-point.

-Note that **every GenAI semantic convention is currently in development**, so the main entry-point exports nothing yet.
-All constants are available from the "incubating" entry-point.
-As conventions stabilize they will begin to appear in the main entry-point as well.
+- `@opentelemetry/semantic-conventions-genai/incubating` exports unstable conventions and all stable conventions.
+This entry point does not follow semantic versioning.
+A minor release can include a breaking change.
+See [Usage](#usage) for the recommended pattern.

 Exported constants follow this naming scheme: